Placements in Secure Accommodation

 Such young people may not be placed, and if placed, may not be kept in secure accommodation unless it appears that any accommodation other than that provided for the purpose of restricting liberty is inappropriate because:

-• The young person is likely to injure her/himself or other people if s/he is kept in any such other accommodation (Regulation 6);
+- The young person is likely to injure themselves or other people if they are kept in any such other accommodation (Regulation 6);

 The Court is unable to exercise its power to authorise a period of restriction of liberty if the young person is not legally represented, unless the young person has chosen not to exercise this right (s25 (6) Children Act 1989).